nadrino/kotor-walkthrough/kotor/walkthrough/052_Kashyyyk.md

 		- Who was Rorworr?
 		- When did Rorworr go missing?
 		- Goodbye.
+- Leave the house go right (descending)
-- BANTER !!!
-Bastila + Mission
+- BANTER while leaving the house: Bastila + Mission
 - Continuer -> descendre -> porte -> lawyer
 - Loot
-- Vers sortie
+- Exit the village
 - Bastila propose (6/9)
 	- You're curious about something?
 	- **Do I have a choice?**